atiya0419/Magazine-Cover/README.md

 # Customization

-- To change the magazine title rotation, edit the titleTexts array in script.js.
+- To change the magazine title rotation, edit the `titleTexts` array in `script.js`.

 - Modify styles in `style.css` to change colors, fonts, or layout.